advaoptical/wools/wools/java/README.md

 # Java Wool

-The Java Wool is a wool implementation to generate java code skeletons.
-Additional to the original wool implementation the java wool is the parent to two more wools which allows to generate akka and jersey code skeletons.
-The java wool uses the python library jinja2 for the output generation and the configparser to handle the wool specific options.
+The Java wool is a wool implementation to generate java code skeletons.
+In Addition to the original wool implementation, the java wool is the parent to two more wools for akka and jersey code skeletons.
+The Java wool uses the python library jinja2 for the output generation and the configparser to handle the wool specific options.
-The wool extends all YANG statements which are handled by the nodewrapper.
+The wool extends all YANG statements which are handled by the node wrapper.

 ## Structure

+The java wool, which is defined in `wool.py` is divided into multiple files.
+The `__init__.py` is the starting point of the wool.
+It implicitly triggers the registration of the wool, which is performed by `wool.py`.
-The java wool is structured into five files.
-The primary file is the __init__.py file, this file implements the general wool registration and the three mandatory methods.
-The four additional files are dividing the YANG statement types into different groups, the mayor group is implemented inside the javanodewrapper.py classes which are implemented there are
+The additional files are dividing the YANG statement types into groups.
+The majority is implemented inside the `javanodewrapper.py`.
+The implemented classes comprise

   * JavaBaseType